tACSChallenge/tacschallenge.github.io/proj_status.markdown

 The objective of the tACS initiative is twofold:
 1. To identify a basic tACS paradigm that could be widely agreed upon in terms of theoretical efficacy; <span style="color:green"><b>[COMPLETED]</b></span>
-2. To conduct experiments using this paradigm across multiple research centres and investigate whether the application of tACS yields robust and replicable outcomes.
+2. To conduct experiments using this paradigm across multiple research centres and investigate whether the application of tACS yields robust and replicable outcomes. <span style="color:orange"><b>[ONGOING]</b></span>

 {: style="text-align: justify;"}
 By collaborating across different sites, with complementary expertise, we aimed to increase the likelihood of obtaining conclusive findings through a multi-centre approach.